 It is inevitable for every student not to use technology while studying.
 They will have to access the internet or do research at some point.
 But when they add in texting, checking on social media, and other unrelated activities, these can all cause a delay in their progress.
 Instead of maximizing the allotted study time, they end up cramming in the end.
 Or worse, they are unable to cover everything on the learning material.
 Also, experts proved that students could successfully absorb information when they are closely focusing on the task at hand.

 Essentially, students must learn to identify what should be prioritized, especially when they’re preparing for exams.
 Reply to a message or ask about the lecture but keep it to a minimum.
 When bored or restless in the middle of a session, take a short break, and find a worthwhile diversion.
 Do this right, and you’ll come back to the task more focused!

 Some Useful Apps to Make You Study More Effectively

 With the right study techniques, study skills, and study approaches, your productivity is sure to soar up, even more so when you pair it with useful technological apps like the following:

 This tool allows you to capture notes or memos in any format.
-It could be in forms of web clippings, photo images of receipts or other documents, audio files, texts, and even handwritten notes.
+It could be in form of web clippings, photo images of receipts or other documents, audio files, texts, and even handwritten notes.